jkunimune/Djastiz/en-Specification.md

 Djastiz also uses the metric system for all measurements of length, area, volume, mass, current, magnetic flux density, etc., with appropriate loanwords for each respective unit from French.
 Other units may, of course, be used, but metric is default.

 Dates in Lawntoklian are expressed YYYY-MM-DD hh:mm:ss.sss Z. Thus, the first humans landed on the lunar surface at 1969-07-20 20:17 UTC.
+There are no names for months or days of the week for the same reason that there aren't names for years, days of the month, or hours.
+"Tuesday" is the second day, `mefsaslinan im halim sunsaslinan` or whatever.

 One other way that Djastiz differs from measurements in English is its greater number of coordinate words.
 While in English, the words "up", "down", "left", and "right" can mean different things in different contexts, in Djastiz, the corresponding words are precise.
 For example, "up" with respect to an elevator in English means a linear axis perpendicular to the local gravitational equipotential.
 "Up" with respect to a page, though, in fact means an angular direction that can be linearly up if the page is on a wall or forward if the page is on a table.
 Djastiz has separate words for these concepts: `rd` for the linear dimension, and `ssri` for the angular dimension.
 Always take care when singing Djastiz to know whether to use Cartesian or spherical coordinates.